lvh/lvh.github.io/posts/secret-stores.md

 Oh boy.
 There are a few.
 This is by no means intended to be a complete overview, although it's pretty comprehensive.

-# Encrypted bags
+# Encrypted bags or pre-encryption

-Many implementations follow an encrypted bag model.
-The secrets are still managed in source control, although the repository might be separate from the centralized one.
+Many implementations follow an encrypted bag model, also known as a pre-encryption scheme.
+The secrets are still managed in source control, although the tool encrypts them first, and the repository might be separate from the one used to store the source code.
 Examples include Chef [data bags][cdb] and Ansible [Vault][av].

 Some implementations provide incremental improvements on this model.

+Chef Vault layers asymmetric RSA encryption on top of Chef's encrypted data bags.
+This effectively builds a key distribution system.

 [EJSON][ejson] by Shopify uses strong public-key crypto instead of a shared symmetric key or password.
 (At some point in the middle of 2016, they decided to rewrite it from Ruby to Go.
-I'm reviewing the current Go version.)
+I'm reviewing the current Go version, which confusingly isn't what the [README tells me to install][ejson-install]).

+[SOPS][sops] was at some point implemented in Python, but then got reimplemented in Go.
+This review only deals with the current version, since the Python version is officially deprecated.
+Unfortunately the new version comes with some regressions.
+The old Python version just ran the GPG binary, whereas the new Go version uses Go's built-in OpenPGP implementation.
+This is convenient, because it no longer depends on having GPG installed and you can just use a single binary.
+Unfortunately, it also means the former supported hard tokens like a Yubikey, and [the current version does not][sops-yk].
+SOPS does have one awesome
+feature: just like GPG internally works by encrypting a session key to different public keys, SOPS encrypts a session key via GPG and KMS.
+This means that a secret in SOPS can be written by GPG keys tightly linked to human identities, and then consumed by KMS keys tightly linked to machine identities.

-These solutions generally miss the features mentioned earlier.
+All of these solutions generally miss the features mentioned earlier.
 Because the ciphertexts are statically available to the operator and the key is a shared password, there is no audit trail for accesses.
 Fortunately, because the secrets are managed in source control, these systems automatically keep a historical record.